What is Linguistics?

 Third and fourth years

-A wide menu of modules in the third and fourth years offers deeper specialisation as well as exploration of applied and interdisciplinary topics.
+A wide range of modules in the third and fourth years offers deeper specialisation as well as exploration of applied and interdisciplinary topics.
 Depending on your chosen pathway, you will be taking modules from among the following in third year: Discourse Analysis; Research Methodology; Second Language Acquisition; Semantics II; Applied Linguistics II; Historical Linguistics; Phonetics II; and Introduction to Sign Linguistics II.
 In the fourth year, students focus on modules including: Multilingualism; Pragmatics II; Language Policy and Planning; Language Learning and Technology; Phonology III; Computational Linguistics; Syntax III; and Semantics III.

 If you take Linguistics as a Major subject, you will complete a Capstone Project on a chosen topic in your final year.
 You will be assigned a supervisor to help you with topic selection and planning and to provide you with support in research and writing.
 The project is also supported by a third-year module in Research Methodology.

-This is a presentation by Dr Valentina Colasanti, director of JH Linguistics, giving an outline of the JH Linguistics course at Trinity College Dublin.
+This is a presentation by Dr Valentina Colasanti, director of Linguistics Joint Honours (JH) programme, giving an outline of Linguistics as a course of study at Trinity College Dublin.

 AwardsB.A.
 Honours Bachelor’s Degree (NFQ Level 8)